LentoLen/colortools/README.md

 ## Quickstart
 ### Installation
-To install from test PyPI with pip:
+To install from PyPI with pip:

 ```console
 $ python -m pip install colortools-lentolen